-For any absences to be excused, students are required to have a parent/guardian contact the school prior to each absence (medical appointments, funerals, severe illnesses).
-Administration will determine whether the excused absence is valid or not.
+For all absences, parents/guardians are asked to contact the school prior to each absence (medical appointments, funerals, severe illnesses).

 The school has a safe arrival program in place which ensures that each child has made it to school safely.
-It is the parents' responsibility to contact the school about their child's absence.
+It is the parent's responsibility to contact the school about their child's absence.
 If the school has not been notified that a child will be absent, the school will phone the parents/guardians of that child.
 If your mailbox is full or your number has been disconnected we will be contacting your emergency contact.

 The Safe Arrival Program is conducted both in the morning and after lunch.

 Any change in phone numbers must be reported to the school immediately in order for this program to be successful.